-My education at Loyola Academy and Loyola University (Psychology) taught me that “all of this” is not just a selfish endeavor.
+My education at Loyola Academy and Loyola University taught me that life is not just a selfish endeavor.
 It’s only good when shared.
 With my family.
 With my partners.
 With my clients.

 I married Stacy Hetherington Simpson in 1988 and we have two awesome daughters, Emily and Harper.
 They are what focuses me.
-We recently moved back to Evanston after 19 years in Northbrook.
+Stacy and I recently moved back to Evanston after 19 years in Northbrook.
 We love Northbrook.
 What a great place to come from and raise my own kids.
-But now that Emily and Harper are out checking out the world outside of Northbrook and the North Shore, Stacy and I were looking for something different.
+But now that Emily and Harper are out checking out the world outside of Northbrook, Stacy and I were looking for something different.

 The satisfactions of manifesting oneself concretely in the world through manual competence have been known to make a man quiet and easy.
 They seem to relieve him of the felt need to offer chattering interpretations of himself to vindicate his worth.
 He can simply point: the building stands, the car now runs, the lights are on.
 Boasting is what a boy does, because he has no real effect in the world.
 But the tradesman must reckon with the infallible judgment of reality, where one’s failures or shortcomings cannot be interpreted away.
 His well-founded pride is far from the gratuitous ‘self-esteem’ that educators would impart to students, as though by magic.